Little Evil

 Little Evil is a 2017 American supernatural horror comedy film written and directed by Eli Craig.
 It stars Adam Scott, Evangeline Lilly, Owen Atlas, Bridget Everett, Kyle Bornheimer, Chris D'Elia, Donald Faison, Carla Gallo, Tyler Labine, Brad Williams, Clancy Brown, and Sally Field.

+In the film, a man suspects that his new stepson is "a little evil", after realizing that the boy may have caused two mysterious suicides.
+While investigating the boy's past, he is informed that his stepson is the Antichrist and that he may have to kill the boy to prevent the end of the world.

 It was released by Netflix on September 1, 2017.

 Plot

 Gary Bloom marries Samantha, who has a 5-year-old son, Lucas.
-Gary struggles to connect with the quiet Lucas, who ignores him.
-Gary receives a telephone call from his wedding videographer Karl, warning that something very unusual is in the footage, but Gary is uninterested.
-Gary stops by one of his properties for sale, an old nunnery, where Father J.D.
-Gospel, the leader of a Doomsday cult, buys it on the spot.
-Gary is summoned to Lucas’ school where the principal informs him that Lucas spoke out of turn in class and told his science teacher to “go to hell”, after which she killed herself by jumping out the window and got impaled on a fence.
-A psychiatrist stresses that Lucas see a counselor and Gary, apparently the main source of Lucas’ erratic behavior, should do the same.
+He struggles to connect with the quiet boy, who ignores him.
+Gary receives a telephone call from his wedding videographer Karl, warning that something very unusual is in the footage, but he is uninterested.
+Gary is called to show one of his properties for sale, an old nunnery, to Father J.D.
+Gospel.
+He is the leader of a Doomsday cult, and buys it on the spot.

+Gary is summoned to Lucas' school where the principal informs him that Lucas spoke out of turn in class, telling his science teacher to "go to hell".
+Afterwards she killed herself by jumping out the window,impaling herself on a fence.
+A psychiatrist stresses that Lucas see a counselor and Gary, apparently the main source of Lucas' erratic behavior, should do the same.

-Samantha is upset by the news and feels that everyone, including Gary, is unfairly blaming Lucas, but Gary assures her that he loves them both.
+Samantha is upset by the news and feels that everyone, including Gary, is unfairly blaming Lucas.
+However, he assures her that he loves them both.
 At therapy, Gary confides to the other stepfathers, including his friend Al, that he thinks his stepson might be a little evil, and they all sympathize.

-At Lucas’ birthday party, a clown lights himself on fire, and Gary is led to believe Lucas is responsible.
-Karl shows Gary the wedding video, revealing a possessed-looking Lucas untouched by a tornado.
-Karl tells Gary that all Samantha's previous boyfriends are dead except Gabriel, giving Gary Gabriel's address.
+At Lucas' birthday party, a clown lights himself on fire, and Gary is led to believe Lucas is responsible.
+Karl shows him the wedding video, revealing a possessed-looking Lucas untouched by a tornado.
+He tells Gary that all Samantha's previous boyfriends are dead except Gabriel, giving Gary his address.

 When Gary inquires about Lucas' biological father, Samantha reluctantly admits that years earlier, she was part of a cult and Lucas was conceived during a ritual.
 Gary convinces Al to help him, and they find Gabriel in the basement of a church where he is self-flagellating.

 Gabriel reveals that Lucas is the Antichrist and tells them to travel to Bethlehem to find Gozamel the demon hunter.
 Gary and Al view a television news report on rioting due to the Apocalypse in Bethlehem, Pennsylvania, realizing that is where they need to go.

 They find Gozamel, who informs them they must kill the child with the Knife of Destiny to prevent the end of the world.
-Gozamel is killed in a car accident, but not before he gives Gary the Knife of Destiny to kill Lucas on hallowed ground.
+He is then killed in a car accident.
+Before dying, he gives Gary the Knife of Destiny to kill Lucas on hallowed ground.